|SR20 Deception Pass Bridge |

 A bridge is classified as “Structurally Deficient” when bridge inspectors give either the superstructure, deck, and/or substructure a rating of four or less on a scale of zero to nine.
 WSDOT’s poor condition category uses the same data, criteria, and rating scale.

-WSDOT has 137 state owned bridges that are classified as structurally deficient as of Jan.
-2015.
-A list of these bridges is available in pdf and web page and map format.
+WSDOT has 145 state owned bridges that are classified as structurally deficient as of January 2016.
+A list of these bridges is available in pdf

 Functional obsolescence is assessed by comparing the existing design of each bridge to current standards.